PALMS SUNDAY OF THE PASSION OF THE LORD

 In Rome, the emphasis was entirely on the remembrance of the passion, and the celebration of Easter was inaugurated by the reading of the passion story according to Matthew.
 The celebration with the palm procession was introduced much later.

 Liturgy allows three ways to celebrate today’s liturgy.

 - The Procession from outside of the main church with the participation of all the faithful.

 - The Solemn Entrance, celebrated inside the church before the principal mass.

 - The Simple Entrance, approaching the altar with the entrance antiphon.

-The passion story of Jesus according to Matthew, Mark, and Luke are read in each year during the liturgy.
+The passion story of Jesus according to Matthew, Mark, and Luke are read each year during the liturgy.
 While the entrance of Jesus to Jerusalem celebrates him as a king and victor anticipating his glorification, the mass places more emphasis on his passion and upcoming death.
 This brings a moment of tension into the celebration: passion and death versus resurrection and glorification.
-These two poles are not to be reduced to historicizing attempts, but experienced as a meaningful unit.
+These two poles are not to be reduced to historicizing attempts but experienced as a meaningful unit.

 Popular devotions attributed the palm branches magical powers.
 They were supposed to protect the house and its inhabitants from dangers.
-Thus, people used to consume the buds of the branches to prevent diseases; arrange the branches in form of a cross in the fields, or burn them to keep storms, lightening, and hail away; attach the branches to crucifix in the house to protect its inhabitants and to ward off pest and insects from animals and plants, foxes from harassing chicken.
+Thus, people used to consume the buds of the branches to prevent diseases; arrange the branches in form of a cross in the fields, or burn them to keep storms, lightning, and hail away; attach the branches to crucifix in the house to protect its inhabitants and to ward off pest and insects from animals and plants, foxes from harassing chicken.